 Once conflict prevention has been enabled, all users of the enterprise geodatabase will be prompted to acquire locks on routes and events before performing any editing activities.
 The View Route Locks tool will be enabled on the Roads And Highways Editing toolbar, and the Edit Locks widget will be enabled on the Review tab on the ArcGIS Event Editor ribbon.

 If disabled, all locks will be removed and Roads and Highways will not coordinate editing via locks to prevent conflicts and measure discrepancies that may result from multiuser editing.
 As a result, the View Route Locks tool will be inactive on the Roads And Highways Editing toolbar, and the Edit Locks widget will be disabled on the Review tab on the Event Editor ribbon.

 When enabling and configuring conflict prevention, you must configure which enterprise geodatabase version to use as the lock root version.
 The lock root version is the version users must reconcile with in order to acquire locks or post to in order to release locks.
 It can be the DEFAULT version or a surrogate of DEFAULT.

 It is possible to restrict users from changing these configurations by not granting them write privileges to the LRS_Metadata table.
 Users who do not have write access to this table cannot change LRS configuration, including the settings for conflict prevention.

 - Browse to the LRS in the Catalog window.

 - Check the Enable Conflict Prevention check box.

 - Browse to the lock root version.
 Use the drop-down arrow to choose a version from which to reconcile and post edits.
-To learn more about managing geodatabase versions, see Creating versions and setting permissions.

 To enable the conflict prevention settings, you must be editing versioned data from an enterprise geodatabase.